Pachacámac Islands: Ecosystem

 The Pachacámac Islands are an important breeding site for seabirds such as red-legged and neotropic cormorants, Peruvbian boobies and Humboldt penguins.
 Other birds present include guanay cormorants, Peruvian pelicans, Inca terns, Belcher's, kelp, grey, grey-headed and Franklin's gulls, turkey vultures, and American and blackish oystercatchers.
 The islands have been designated an Important Bird Area (IBA) by BirdLife International because they support significant populations of seabirds.

-Two species of marine mammals have been recorded: the sea otter and South American sea lion.
+Two species of marine mammals have been recorded: the marine otter and South American sea lion.

-The underwater world of the Pachacámac Islands shows an impressive landscape and a lot of life, where fish and marine invertebrates are the most representative taxonomic groups.
+The underwater world of the Pachacámac Islands has a landscape with a lot of life, where fish and marine invertebrates are the most representative taxonomic groups.
 The most abundant species of fish are represented by the silverside (Odontesthes regia regia), lorna (Sciaena delicious), cabinza (Isacia conceptionis) and cachema (Cynoscion analis).
 Among the invertebrates are the snail (Thais chocolata), jaiva crab (Cancer porteri) and hairy crab (Cancer setosus).